-What we should remember about Auschwitz is, that it was made possible by humans, says Göran Rosenberg, whose book about his father won the renowned Swedish August-prize in 2012.
-"And these human beings are we."
+What we should remember about Auschwitz is, that it was made possible by humans, argues Göran Rosenberg, whose book about his father won the renowned Swedish August-prize in 2012: "And these human beings are we."

 Anne Carson reads from her book Nox, which is an epitaph for her brother who ran away and died in Copenhagen.
 In Nox Carson tries to picture her brother through diary notes, letters and photographs.